 Genetic variation in foundation species is likely to contribute to the structure of ecological interaction networks.
 Genetic variation in plant species, such as cottonwoods (Keith et al. 2010) and evening primrose (Johnson and Agrawal 2005), has been shown to affect insect community composition and stability.
-In addition, plant genetic similarity has also been shown to affect the similarity of the communities of arthropods associated with cottonwoods (Bangert et al. 2006) and eucalypts (Barbour et al. 2009).
+In addition, plant genetic similarity has also been shown to affect the similarity of the communities of arthropods associated with cottonwoods (Bangert et al. 2006), eucalypts (Barbour et al. 2009), and epiphytes and invertebrate communities living on the tropical tree, Brosimum alicastrum (Zytynska et al. 2011).
 In parallel, plant-herbivore networks have been observed to form distinct modules of multiple species, which tend to interact more with each other than other species in the community, which is hypothesized as a mechanism for minimizing the negative impacts of bio-trophic interactions (Thébault and Fontaine 2010; Fontaine et al. 2011).
-Thus, because genetic variation leads to distinct but overlapping communities of associated species, it is possible that these compositional effects will lead to a modularization of arthropods and other groups of interacting species.

-an aphid herbivore (Pemphigus betae) that previous research has shown to have significant impacts on the physiology of P. angustifolia (Compson et al. 2011) and an entire gall inquiline community (Dickson and Whitham 1996).
-In addition, early leaf senescence is a demonstrated mechanism for P. angustifolia to reduce the impact of P. betae (Williams and Whitham 1986), and is therefore a potentially important tree trait determining an IIGE. , and because previous research has demonstrated both the community-wide importance and genetic basis to the interaction between P. angustifolia and P. betae (Bailey et al. 2006; Keith et al. 2010; Smith et al. 2011), as plant-herbivore interaction networks tend to form modular networks (Thebault and Fontaine 2010),
+Because genetic variation leads to distinct but overlapping communities of associated species, it is possible that these compositional effects will lead to a modularization of arthropods and other groups of interacting species.
+To test the overarching hypothesis that plant genetics can fundamentally structure community interaction networks through interacting foundation species, we examine an aphid gall-forming herbivore (Pemphigus betae) that previous research has shown to create artificial resource sinks on the leaves of its host tree, P. angustifolia (Compson et al. 2011).
+This, in turn affects a diverse community of insects, fungi, birds and inquilines (Dickson and Whitham 1996).
+Although the creation of artificial resource sinks has demonstrated advantages for the insect in enhancing resource availability, it can also trigger premature leaf senescence resulting in the death of most or all of the aphids in the gall (Williams and Whitham 1986), and is therefore a potentially important tree trait determining an IIGE. , and because previous research has demonstrated both the community-wide importance and genetic basis to the interaction between P. angustifolia and P. betae (Bailey et al. 2006; Keith et al. 2010; Smith et al. 2011), as plant-herbivore interaction networks tend to form modular networks (Thebault and Fontaine 2010),

 Here, we use a long-term experimental common garden with trees of known genotype to explore how genetic variation in a foundation species can alter the interaction network of an associated community of leaf modifying arthropods in part through a genetically based early leaf senescence response to P. betae.
-We hypothesize that genetically based variation in traits (e.g., leaf senescence) among P. angustifolia genotypes will contribute to the structure of the network of an associated community.
-We analyze the both the unipartite (one-mode) of just leaf modifiers and the bipartite (two-mode) network structure between tree genotype and leaf modifiers to test the hypothesis that early leaf senescence will alter interaction network structure.
+We hypothesize that genetically based variation in traits (e.g., sink-source relationships and premature leaf senescence) among P. angustifolia genotypes plays a fundamental role in defining the structure of the network of an associated community.
+We analyze both the unipartite (one-mode) of leaf modifiers (i.e., ???) and the bipartite (two-mode) network structure between tree genotype and leaf modifiers to test the hypothesis that early leaf senescence will alter interaction network structure relative to healthy leaves and that both will be genotype dependent.
 Specifically, we predict the structure of the unipartite and bipartite networks differ between senescing and healthy leaves and that bipartite network modularity will increase as a result of leaf senescence.
 Discerning the genetic basis to interaction network structure has important implications for evolutionary and ecological dynamics in natural ecosystems.

 Methods